XLpacman805/portfolio2/readme.md

 [x] - Add testing (should've done this from the beginning but now is better than never).

-[wip] - Make navigation responsive.
+[x] - Make navigation responsive.

-[] - Make the "profile" section responsive in the "me" page.
+[wip] - Make the "profile" section responsive in the "me" page.

 [] - Add "Recommendations" section to the "me" page.